cyberbotics/webots/docs/guide/tutorial-6-4-wheels-robot.md

 The main structure of a [Robot](../reference/robot.md) model is a tree of [Solid](../reference/solid.md) nodes linked together.
 The root node of this tree should be a [Robot](../reference/robot.md) node.
-The solids are linked together by joint nodes.
+The solids are linked together by [Joint](../reference/joint.md) nodes.
 A [Device](../reference/device.md) node should be the direct child of either a [Robot](../reference/robot.md) node, a [Solid](../reference/solid.md) node or a [Joint](../reference/joint.md) node.

 A joint node is used to add one (or two) degree(s) of freedom (DOF), between its parent and its child.